sap-contributions/cf-community/toc/rfc/rfc-draft-cnb-lifecycle.md

 #### Service Bindings

 Cloud Native Buildpacks that need to access service binding data like credentials should be adapted to read from `VCAP_SERVICES` as well.
 For buildpacks based on Paketo's buildpack authoring Go library `libpak`, this is already the case via [libcnb#228](https://github.com/buildpacks/libcnb/pull/228).
-For buildpacks based on Paketo's other buildpack authoring Go library 'packit', this should be feasible as well.
+For buildpacks based on Paketo's other buildpack authoring Go library 'packit', there is an [open pull request](https://github.com/paketo-buildpacks/packit/pull/566) to support the same.

 When #804 gets approved and implemented (with option 2), this requirement will be removed.